M3DV/Kickstart/README.md

 ## Advanced

 Don't rush to dig into these advanced courses.
 These courses are more specific for certain topics.
-Only after you have several project experiences, these advanced courses help you build up a systematic sense of these topics.
+Only after you have several project experiences, can these advanced courses help you build up a systematic sense of these topics.

 * **Yida Xu (UTS)'s Probabilities and Machine Learning** video link: [`Youtube`](https://www.youtube.com/channel/UConITmGn5PFr0hxTI2tWD4Q/feed) [`Bilibili`](https://www.bilibili.com/video/av12802062)
 * **Hung-yi Lee (NTU)'s GAN 2018** [`YouTube`](https://www.youtube.com/playlist?list=PLJV_el3uVTsMq6JEFPW35BCiOQTsoqwNw)